Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/co-operation/co-operation.md

+---
+sidebar_position: 1
+---

-# Cooperation
+# Co-Operation

-## What is Cooperation Patterns?
+## What are Co-Operation Patterns?

-Cooperation patterns relate to bounded contexts implemented by teams with well established communication.
+Co-Operation patterns relate to bounded contexts implemented by teams with well established communication.

 In the simplest case,
 These are bounded contexts implemented by a single team.